melmzv/huwiwiQuartoThesis/README.md

 ### How do I create the output?

-Assuming that you have database (WRDS in this example) access, Python, VS Code, Quarto, and `make` installed, this should be relatively straightforward.
+Assuming that you have database access, Python, VS Code, Quarto, and `make` installed, this should be relatively straightforward.
 Refer to the setup instructions in the section [above](#where-do-i-start).

 1. Click on the `Use this template` button on the top right of the repository and choose `Create a new repository`.
 Provide the repository with a name, a description, and select whether it should be public or private.
 Then click `Create repository`.
 2. Clone the repository to your local machine.
 Open the repository in VS Code and launch a new terminal.